beaupranisaa/llm-uncertainty/README.md

      [x] able to choose one prompt type
      [x] able to execute one round of game
 - [x] Created initial documentation
+- [x] Make it run multiple round all round
+- [x] Record the results
+- [x] Think of the BDI model

+### 🔹 Note to self:
+- Currently the model seems to be overly rational! it starts to calculating EV! huamn don't do that

 ## Getting Started